vilounos/UltraTabletDriver/README.md

 It also has a configurable "Prediction" function.

+## Current issues:
+- The driver is not working properly with osu!lazer - It feels like playing with 10 Hz poling rate tablet

 ## Supported tablets:
 - Wacom CTL-672 (One By Wacom Medium) - the only tested and 100% working tablet
 - Wacom CTL-472 (One By Wacom Small)